phviethoang/real-estate/BigData/Setup/Deploy_application_k8s.md

 Docker manages all of its data in file `C:\Users\Admin\AppData\Local\Docker\wsl\disk\docker_data.vhdx`.
 When building image, there are many packages downloaded and saved automatically, making the storage of docker larger, that means the file `docker_data.vhdx` will increase through the time.
 This may give bad effect on the performance of the local computer because the virtual memory of computer are soon used up.
 So, the storage need to be cleaned:

-* Clean docker volume:
+* Clean docker image:
   * Check the storage:
     ```bash
     docker system df
     ```
     ---> This shows a table indicating clearly the volume used for each part

-  * Clean volume:
+  * Clean image:
     ```bash
     docker volume ls
     ```